gepito/Practical-EDM-implementation/README.md

 This is a project in progress which I make in my spare time with several other projects in paralell.
 Please watch, and give feedback if you like this topic.
-If many are interested, I will increase the proirity :)
+When I see interest, I will increase the proirity :)

+License is granted for nonprofit use.
+For other uses please contact the maintainer.
+Agreeing on a fair consultancy plan provide you clean conscience and value for your expense.